thisdot/starter.dev/starters/serverless-apollo-contentful/README.md

 REDIS_CACHE_TTL_SECONDS=900
 ```

-These are the defaults and should work seamlessly if you have Redis running already on your local.
+These are the defaults and should work seamlessly if you have Redis running already on your local machine.

 ## Commands

-- `npm run codegen` - Run Graphql code generator.
+- `npm run codegen` - Runs Graphql code generator
-- `npm run db:seed` - Seed Database
+- `npm run db:seed` - Seeds Database
-- `npm run deploy` - Deploy your application on `AWS Lambda`
+- `npm run deploy` - Deploys your application on `AWS Lambda`
-- `npm run dev` - Starts the development server.
+- `npm run dev` - Starts the development server
 - `npm run format` - Formats code for the entire project
 - `npm run infrastructure:start` - Starts up a ElasticMQ instance for Queueing and Redis instance for caching
-- `npm run infrastructure:stop` - Stops the running ElasticMQ and Redis docker containers.
+- `npm run infrastructure:stop` - Stops the running ElasticMQ and Redis Docker containers.
 - `npm run lint` - Runs ESLint on the project.
 - `npm run test` - Runs the unit tests.
 - `npm run ts:check` - Run type checking.